SSahas/Inference-api-system-for-ml-models/README.md

 - > Run the inference.py file, with this code we can send inputs for the models locally from our pc  and it gets the output just like huggingface inference api system.

-- > Wrote fastapi service for three different pipelines "text-gneration", "token-classification", "zer-shot-clssification".
+- > Wrote fastapi service for three different pipelines "text-generation", "token-classification", "zer-shot-clssification".